dariod89/Energy_Building_Modelling/README.md

 A computer model is available, which simulates the energy consumption (gas and electricity) in a property.
 Data on actual consumption are available.
 Via Gaussian process emulation, the aim is to find the parameters of the model whose output matches the data (calibration), while accounting for the uncertainties affecting both sources (measurement errors, necessarily incorrect modelling of the house, discrepancy between simulator and real world).

 # Code
-The script "Explore_gas_dataset.R" is main one, where inputs and outputs of the model are explored, and a first emulator is built (details and comments inside the script).
+The script "Explore_gas_dataset.R" is the main one, where inputs and outputs of the model are explored, and a first emulator is built (details and comments inside the script).
 The script uses routines which are defined within the other two files, "Various_Functions.R" and "emulation.R".